willhampshire/stock_prediction/readme.md

 `TIME_PERIOD_LSTM`: window size in days (sample rate of yfinance) to create windows to train the LSTM layer specifically.

 ### FastAPI Endpoints
 Accessible on port 8000.

 Rested behaviour.
+For example, query with ?query= to index the results json.
+Can also be sliced, e.g. `/data?query=real[0]`, and nested data returned using `.` to separate keys, e.g. `/metrics?query=1d.MSE`

 `localhost:8000/` : root shows status.
 Query with ?query=status to get status as string from json.

 `localhost:8000/data` : output data comparing real data vs. predicted data.
-Split into [1d, 7d] lists.
-Query with ?query= to index the results json.
-Can also be sliced, e.g. `/data?query=real[0]`
+Split into [1d, 7d] lists, [0, 1] respectively.
+Not addressable as keys yet.

+`localhost:8000/metrics` : model evaluation metrics MSE, MAE, R^2

 To retrain model, `POST` to `/retrain` with `{status: "retrain"}` - await response `200`, with json response `{"message": "Model retrained."}`
 Status on root endpoint will reflect.